 Twice Burned, Mombasa Salvation Army Church Responds with Christ’s Love

 For the last sixty years, the Salvation Army Church and her Muslim neighbors have enjoyed a peaceful co-existence with deep friendships and mutual trust developing between the faith communities.
-This trust, however, is being threatened as protests, violence and misguided attacks against Christians have been perpetrated by radical Muslims in revenge for the drive-by shooting death of Muslim cleric Ibrahim “Rogo” Omar as he left the Musa Mosque on October 3.
+This trust, however, is being threatened as protests, violence and misguided attacks against Christians have been perpetrated by radical Muslims in revenge for the drive-by shooting death of Muslim cleric Ibrahim “Rogo” Omar as he left the Musa a Muslim place of worship on October 3.
 Omar has been linked to al-Shabaab, the terrorist group responsible for September’s four-day siege on the Westgate Mall in Nairobi.
 The October assault on the church came just over a year after the church suffered a similar attack.

 Open Doors recently visited church leader, Salvation Army Major Nzioka, to offer fellowship and encouragement.
 As they gathered in the burned church, evidence of the attack surrounded them; fire-scorched walls, broken windows and charred scraps of furniture.